superkeefo/Yo7/README.md

 allowing you to get discord notifications, so you dont accidentally ignore real people like you do npcs...

+You'll need a discord server so you can set up a webhook in a channel to revceive the incoming chat.

 ![Ui1](https://github.com/user-attachments/assets/3241684e-4e2a-470e-89fe-3fb6610c5267)

 Truth be told i'm not a coder and 'vibe coded' this with ai.